AshrafHassan-RH/dev-acm/README.md

 After this fix Policies are successfully deplyed using Applications>Subscription.

+> **Note**
-Note: This procedure needs to be done for addons on all managed clusters.
-The procedure is done on a hub cluster where klusterletaddonconfig exists in a namespace named after each managed cluster.
+> This procedure needs to be done for addons on all managed clusters.
+The > procedure is done on a hub cluster where klusterletaddonconfig exists in a namespace named after each managed cluster.

 For example:
 ```